Mini Soccer Kids

 On the whole the vast majority of leagues, clubs, coaches and parents / carers support this stance and understand the need to let young people play with freedom and creativity without being shackled by the pressure of achieving results.

-Both the Hull and District Youth Football League and the East Riding Girls League understand and promote this ethos as their websites continue to not publish match results.
-However, with the increased use of social media, such as Facebook, Instagram and Twitter etc, results can now be published in a variety of different ways by individuals associated with the grassroots game.
+Both the Hull and District Youth Football League and the East Riding Girls League understand and promote this ethos as their websites do not publish match results.
+However, with the increased use of social media, such as Facebook, Instagram and X, results can now be published in a variety of different ways by individuals associated with the grassroots game.
 That is why we feel it is important to remind everyone involved in grassroots football that results are not important and that the focus should be placed on the development and enjoyment of the player.

 Although results from games cannot and should not be shared participation in mini soccer should still be celebrated.
-We want to hear about the experiences of youngsters in grassroots football in East Riding and help support and promote the fantastic efforts and work going on across the county.
+We want to hear about the positive experiences young people are having in grassroots football and we want to support and promote the fantastic efforts and work going on across the county.
 We also know coaches, parents and carers want to talk about football across social media.
 As an example if your team has won you could post "A fantastic performance from my team today, so proud of everyone involved'.
 What isn't acceptable is "A fantastic performance from my team today, so proud of our 5-0 victory".

-Social Media is a fantastic tool to communicate and East Riding FA is fully aware that the majority of people use this appropriately.
+Social Media is a fantastic tool to communicate and we are fully aware that the majority of people use this appropriately.
 It is important to remember though that comments on these networking sites are considered public, and anything deemed improper which brings the game into disrepute could lead to disciplinary action.
 It is the responsibility of everyone in grassroots football to reduce and eradicate threatening, abusive, indecent or insulting behaviour, and the interactive environment is no different.